tgp-glorp/GroupProject/README.md

   (if opening the folder of the outer GroupProject-main)

-  Make sure the command aligns with your file path whether opening the outer GroupProject-main or the inner one
+  Make sure the command aligns with your file path whether opening the outer GroupProject-main or the inner one as well as if any folder name changes have been made

+  This applies to the links found in send-pass-reset and Register.php (line 86) whereby path changes will prevent the localhost from properly finding the page

   Opening in localhost will result in starting at the account page